HaoNLe/FashionWebapp/IntroTodeepLearning.md

 Let's pay attention to the negative side of ReLU's graph.
 The slope there is 0 regardless of close the input is to 0 when the input is negative.
 This can result in something called "dead" neurons.
 When a neuron begins to receive negative input, it'll be unlikely that the neuron will ever recover since gradient descent can only detect that the slope is 0 (it can't tell which direction to adjust the input weights).
 For more info read [A Practical Guide to ReLU](https://medium.com/tinymind/a-practical-guide-to-relu-b83ca804f1f7).

 However the non-saturating nature of ReLU does provide a substantial boost to training speed.
 See this [paper](http://www.cs.toronto.edu/~fritz/absps/imagenet.pdf) page 3.
 Non-saturating means the activation function does not "squeeze" the input like a sigmoid or tanh does.
+Non-saturating functions are also resilient to the vanishing gradient problem.
+Read more [here](https://adventuresinmachinelearning.com/vanishing-gradient-problem-tensorflow/).

 This image graphs the variants of ReLU created to address the dead neuron issue.
 Notice there are now non-zero slopes associated with the negative half of the space.
 From a probability perspective we're bringing the average output of the activation function closer to 0.